HL7/davinci-epdx/source/pages/Conventions.md

 SHOULD indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to) but which do not, for this verion of the specification, affect the determination of specification conformance.

 MAY describes optional behaviors that are free to consider but where the is no recommendation for or against adoption.

+It is important to differentiate in the implementation guide between identifiers used by the Provider/EMR and those used by the Payer/Health Plan to identify the patient/subject/member.

+For the purposes of this IG we will use the following terms:

+* patient or subject id will be used to express the identifier used by the provider to identify a patient/subject.
+* subscriber or member id will be used to express the identifier used by the payer/health plan to identify a member.